kylrth/kylrth.github.io/content/post/matrix-setup/index.md

 chmod +x scripts/update_cert.sh
 ```

-To set the certbot container to renew a non-wildcard certificate,  remove the `profiles` section from the certbot container in the docker-compose.yml so that the container runs with the rest of the services, and add the following instead:
+If you want to set the certbot container to renew a **non-wildcard** certificate,  remove the `profiles` section from the certbot container in the docker-compose.yml so that the container runs with the rest of the services, and add the following instead:

 ```yaml
 entrypoint: "/bin/sh -c 'trap exit TERM; while :; do certbot renew; sleep 12h & wait $${!}; done;'"